Maida Vale tube station

-Maida Vale (/ˈmeɪdə ˈveɪl/) is a London Underground station in Maida Vale, north-west London.
-It is on the Bakerloo line between Kilburn Park and Warwick Avenue stations, and is located in London fare zone 2.
+Maida Vale (/ˈmeɪdə ˈveɪl/) is a London Underground station in Maida Vale, in the City of Westminster, London.
+It is on the Bakerloo line, between Kilburn Park and Warwick Avenue stations.
+It is in London fare zone 2.

 The station is a Grade II listed building being of architectural and historic interest.
 In 2009 the station won a National Railway Heritage Award, in the London Regional category, for the successful modernisation of a historic station.

 History

 A proposed 1908 extension of the Bakerloo Line had envisaged a stop at nearby Abercorn Place but this route was rejected.
 Maida Vale opened on 6 June 1915 on Bakerloo tube's extension from Paddington to Queen's Park five months after the extension.
 At the time, it was the first station to be entirely staffed by women.
 The women continued to work at the Maida Vale station until 1919 when servicemen returning from the war displaced them.
 The outbreak of World War II again opened up jobs for women.
 On 6 June 2015, the station celebrated its 100th anniversary as part of the 100 years of women in transport campaign.